mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 The mount path used for these configurations is: `/home/node/app/configurations/mapTableFolder`.
 Two mappings will be placed in this folder: one between cast functions and fields and another one between strategies and projections.
-This configuration is read-only since it's configured automatically based on the projections of the System of Records included in the attached service and the strategies you configure from the Fast Data section of the Console.
+This configuration is read-only since it's configured automatically based on the projections of the System of Record included in the attached service and the strategies you configure from the Fast Data section of the Console.

 ### Kafka Projection Changes configuration